Dr Michaela Frye

 Tel: 01223 (7)60230

 To dissect the cellular and molecular functions of cytosine-5 methylated RNA, we are using a combination of system-wide approaches, mouse models and in vitro differentiation assays.
-Our comprehensive approach will answer how post-transcriptional modification control stem cell fate in normal tissues and how aberrant cytosine-5 methylation pathways can cause human diseases.
+Our comprehensive approach will answer how post-transcriptional modification controls stem cell fate in normal tissues and how aberrant cytosine-5 methylation pathways can cause human diseases including cancer.

-Funding: Cancer Research UK, European Research Council, British Skin Foundation, Wellcome Trust
+Funding: Cancer Research UK, European Research Council, British Skin Foundation, Worldwide Cancer Research

 Plain EnglishMost tissues are maintained by stem cells throughout adult life.
 Stem cells are defined by their ability to continuously maintain their population (self-renewal) while generating differentiated progeny.
 During self-renewal, stem cells have to avoid cell cycle exit and differentiation; however, when differentiating they have to evade uncontrolled proliferation.
 How the balance between self-renewal and differentiation is regulated is not fully understood but yet highly relevant to a fundamental understanding of cell biology and human diseases.
 Aim of our research is to identify key factors regulating stem cell differentiation in adult tissues because important stem cell regulators are often mis-regulated in human diseases